 Toilet Plunger Basics: Your First Move

-The simplest and most effective tool for a clogged toilet is a toilet plunger.
+The simplest and most effective tool is a toilet plunger.
 Every household should have one.
 Flat sink plungers don’t seal properly, what you want is a toilet plunger with a flange, the rubber sleeve that fits the curve of the bowl.

 Steps with a toilet plunger: